 Hello everyone!
 Welcome to the Splunk staff picks blog.
 Each month, Splunk security experts curate a list of news articles, research, white papers, and customer case studies that we feel are worth a read.
-To check out our previous staff security picks, take a peek here.
+Check out our monthly staff security picks and our all-time best picks for security books and articles.
 We hope you enjoy!

 "Coveware regularly deals with ransomware groups and is well equipped to provide insight on the evolution of RaaS Tactics, Techniques, and Procedures (TTPs).
 This is more of a recap -- and doesn't cover how some groups hire folks with red team skills to secure big scores - but it was a helpful refresher for me, since so much has been happening in the past few years."